marvin-hansen/Bali-Bitcoin-Meetup/README.md

 # Bali Bitcoin Meetup

 Files for each of the Bitcoin Meetups in Bali.
-Forlders are sorted by date.
+Folders sorted by date.

 Events: